AWARD CATEGORIES

 Development Manager | Gordonstoun School

 Laura developed a love for fundraising and working with volunteers in a part time job in a charity shop whilst completing her master’s degree in history.
 After making the move to work full time in the charity sector, she has over ten years’ experience, working as an individual giving fundraiser for SCIAF and now as Development Manager for Gordonstoun focusing on regular giving income generation.
+In 2024, Laura joined the Scottish Fundraising Conference committee as part of the marketing team.
+Aside from fundraising, she has also volunteered for events at a local community development trust near to where she lives and co-chairs the PTA at her daughter’s school.

 Iain McWhirter